-The rateable value of properties at 31st March 2019 is £121,628,369 and the national non-domestic multiplier was 48p.
-This gives a potential business yield of £58.3 million.
-The actual business rates collectable for 2018/19 after reliefs is £51.3 million.
+The rateable value of properties at 31st March 2020 is £120,438,969 and the national non-domestic multiplier was 50.4p.
+This gives a potential business yield of £60.7 million.
+The actual business rates collectable for 2019/20 after reliefs is £51.3 million after reliefs.
 In addition there is an adjustment to the business rates income for the provision on appeals to the collection fund.
-This provision for 2018/19 has been increased from £8.2 million to £11 million, due to the potential number and value of successful appeals.